poweredbyniks/SQL-interview-questions/README.md

 Right JOIN - A RIGHT OUTER JOIN is one of the JOIN operations that allows you to specify a JOIN clause.
 It preserves the unmatched rows from the Table2 (right) table, joining them with a NULL in the shape of the Table1 (left) table.
 A LEFT OUTER JOIN B is equivalent to B RIGHT OUTER JOIN A, with the columns in a different order.

-Select * From Table1	Right Outer Join on table1.ID = table2.ID
+Select * From Table1Right Outer Join on table1.ID = table2.ID

 The right outer join displays all the rows from the second table and matched rows from the first table.

 Example:

-SELECT e.EmployeeID, e.Employee_Name, d.Department_Name	FROM employee e(nolock) RIGHT JOIN department d(nolock) ON e.DepartmentID = d.DepartmentID
+SELECT e.EmployeeID, e.Employee_Name, d.Department_NameFROM employee e(nolock) RIGHT JOIN department d(nolock) ON e.DepartmentID = d.DepartmentID

 Output: